AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 - rename/should_fail/T5892a (accept changed output)

 ## To do

-Typechecking of record updates still uses the first field to determine the type, so the renamer has to produce unambiguous selector names.
-It should be possible to specify the record type via a type signature, so `rnHsRecFields1` needs to be a bit more liberal.

 Only projection is implemented, not update, so there is no lens integration.
 We need to decide on a story here.